Master of Arts in Occupational Therapy: The Two-Year, Entry-Level Professional Program

 Applications received after these dates are also welcome and will be processed on a space available basis.

 Please read all of the information on this webpage carefully.
-You may also print this Application Checklist to help you stay on track with tasks and deadlines.
-Always refer to this webpage for the most up to date information.
+We will post the most up to date information here.

 To apply, please submit an application through both the Centralized Application Service for Occupational Therapy (OTCAS) and the USC Graduate Admissions Application.
 Please submit the applications and all requested materials at least three weeks before the departmental application deadline to allow adequate time for processing.